PacktPublishing/Modern-Computer-Architecture-and-Organization-Second-Edition/Chapter17/Answers to Exercises/Ex__4_run_quantum_computer.md

 job_monitor(job_exp)
 ```

- After the job completes you will see the line:
+&emsp; After the job completes you will see the line:
 ```
 Job Status: job has successfully run
 ```